soundpress/RulesOfNYC/docs/c16/index.rst

          (C) If the IMD unit became subject to Article 7-C pursuant to Chapter 135 or 147 of the Laws of 2010, and the sublease is no longer in effect, the prime lessee or sublessor must exercise the right to recover the unit on or before December 10, 2013, 90 days after the effective date of this amended rule, or if the unit is not subject to Article 7-C on September 11, 2013 the effective date of this amended rule, 90 days following the finding of coverage by a Loft Board order, a finding of coverage by a court of competent jurisdiction, or the issuance of an IMD registration number after filing of a registration application, whichever is earlier.

    (5) Where a prime lessee is in possession of a portion of the space which he or she leased from the landlord, such prime lessee is entitled to remain in possession, and is qualified for protection under Article 7-C, only with respect to the portion of such space which he or she occupied as a residential unit, including any portion thereof used for home occupations or as the working portion of a joint-living-working quarters for artists.
 The prime lessee is not entitled to claim any of the remaining portion of the leased space as primary residence against the occupant of any other residential unit within such space, except to the extent provided for in 29 RCNY § 2-09(c)(5) below, and subject to the provisions of 29 RCNY §§ 2-09(b)(3) and (b)(4) above.
-The current residential occupants of the remaining unit(s) created through subdivision are qualified for protection under Article 7-C with regard to their respective residential units covered by Article 7-C, except as provided in 29 RCNY §§ 2-09(b)(3) and (b)(4) of these rules.
+The current residential occupants of the remaining unit(s) created through subdivision are qualified for protection under Article 7-C with regard to their respective residential units covered by Article 7-C, except as provided in 29 RCNY §§ 2-09(b)(3) and (b)(4).

 (c) Rights, obligations and legal relationships among the parties.